AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-utilization/view-utilization-information.md

  </tbody>
 </table>

-### Compare Revenue against Planned and Actual Costs
+### Compare Revenue against Planned and Actual Costs {#compare-revenue-against-planned-and-actual-costs}

 You can view the Planned or Actual Cost alongside the Planned Revenue.
 The Margin (%) is also displayed (margin is calculated as Revenue - Cost / Revenue).